DudeYarvie/JARViE_Home_Automation_Modem/README.md

 <a name="Breakout_Board"></a>
 ### **Breakout Board**
 The breakout board does just that, it breaks out power line modem control and power signals to a header.
 This provides flexibility to control PLM communications from something other than an Arduino.
-This PLM solution is also a cheaper, bear-bones alternate, to the shield because it does not possess the AC to DC converter.
+This PLM solution is also a cheaper, bare-bones alternate, to the shield because it does not possess the AC to DC converter.
 This board functions similar to the NXP OM13313-598 Demo Kit but it's a fraction of the price.
 Like the OM13313 Demo Kit, this board does not receive power from the same wires it communicates over.
 The DC power required by the breakout board components must be supplied seperate from the power lines used for communications.

 ![jarvie_plm_annotated](https://raw.githubusercontent.com/DudeYarvie/JARVIE_TDA5051A_Arduino/master/Reference%20Docs/Pics/PLM_CCA_Annotated.jpg)